How to Break Your Cycle of Debt

 The five strategies you may want to avoid:

-1. Paying only the minimum payment on your debt, as this will result in the amount you owe actually growing, and your problems will only become worse.
+1. Paying only the minimum payment on your debt.
+This will result in the amount you owe actually growing, and your problems becoming worse.

-2. Relying on friends and family, as this can damage relationships with the most important people in your life.
+2. Relying on friends and family.
+It can damage relationships with the most important people in your life.

-3. Unscrupulous credit counselors that demand cash upfront or high fees for help they promise, but don't deliver.
+3. Hire unscrupulous credit counselors who demand cash upfront or high fees for help they promise, but don't deliver.

 4. Using new, high-interest loans to pay off lower interest rate loans.
-While it may be easier to just have one payment, it will actually increase the amount you have to pay back.
+It may be easier to just have one payment, but it can actually increase the amount you have to pay back.

-5. Declaring bankruptcy--this can have permanent and severe consequences on your financial future.
-Avoid it if you can, especially when debt settlement may work for you.
+5. Declaring bankruptcy.
+This can have permanent and severe consequences on your financial future.
+Avoid it if you can, especially when debt negotiation may work for you.

-For many people, working with a debt settlement company can actually be a great solution.
+For many people, working with a debt negotiation company can actually be a great solution.
 You’ve probably heard a lot of advertising for these services recently, but what exactly do they do?

-Settlement companies work with individual consumers to determine a reasonable, monthly amount that they can afford to pay against their debt load.
-The individual makes the affordable payment every month into a special-purpose account, and as these funds accumulate, the settlement company reaches out to creditors to negotiate a full and final actual settlement amount that they will take.
-The debt settlement company only charges a fee after they have achieved a satisfactory settlement for you.
+Negotiation companies work with individual consumers to determine a reasonable, monthly amount that they can afford to pay against their debt load.
+The individual makes the affordable payment every month into a special-purpose account, and as these funds accumulate, the debt relief company reaches out to creditors to negotiate a full and final actual settlement amount that they will take.
+The debt negotiation company only charges a fee after they have achieved a satisfactory settlement for you.

 Typically, these companies have excellent relationships with creditors and are negotiating on behalf of thousands of people every day.
 The amount of savings they can obtain for consumers can be significant.

-While each situation is different, it’s not uncommon for debt settlement companies to negotiate reductions of as much as 50 percent of the outstanding amount and help get their customer debt free in just a few years.
+While each situation is different, it’s not uncommon for debt negotiation companies to negotiate reductions of as much as 50 percent of the outstanding amount and help get their customer out of debt in just a few years.

-There are many debt settlement agencies, so how do you find a legitimate and trustworthy company to work with?
-One great way to start is by visiting Preferred Financial Services.
+There are many debt negotiation agencies, so how do you find a legitimate and trustworthy company to work with?
+One great way to start is by visiting National Debt Relief.
 They offer a free, no-obligation consultation to evaluate your options.
 Then, if you choose to proceed, they will develop a plan that meets your specific needs and negotiate it on your behalf with your credit card companies.
-Preferred Financial Services is fully compliant with all FTC rules and they charge no fees until a settlement has been reached.
+National Debt Relief is fully compliant with all FTC rules and they charge no fees until a settlement has been reached.

-To learn how much of your debt can be reduced, and how quickly you can be debt free, click here.
+To learn how much of your debt can be reduced, and how quickly you can be out of debt debt, click here.